 Gerber Bear Grylls Ultimate Survival Knife with Sheath – Amazon

-Whether you’re preparing for the zombie apocalypse or you’re an urban prepper preparing for an emergency, you’re going to need a way to collect and purify water.
+Whether you’re preparing for the zombie apocalypse or you’re an urban prepper preparing for an emergency, you’re going to need ways to collect and purify water.
 The survival gear below, therefore, will likely be stockpiled by all types of survivalists and preppers alike.

 Water Collection & Storage